o-gent/pytelem/README.md

 # Telemetry-over-serial

-Allows arduino sensor data to be sent over a serial device with some TCP-like features to ensure reliable transmission.
-The interpretation program is written in python, each implementation can be found in their respective folders.

-Currently packets are arranged to have a header, payload and footer.
-Header contains data type and packet number and footer contains a checksum of the payload.
+Allows telemerty communication between python devices - including specific support for micropython devices.

+Arduino support is no longer being worked on, however is compatible with an earlier version of the python implimentation.

-Python packet interpreter checks validity of packets by keeping track of packet number, by checking packet begins with correct characters and checksum.
+Packet interpreter checks validity of packets by keeping track of packet number, by checking packet begins with correct characters and checksum.

 The main.py and arduino.ino are example usages - datalink.py and datalink.cpp include classes which are to integrate seemlessly with other projects making telemetry as easy as possible

 ### Current work:

-- [ ] implement checksum arduino functionality and validity check
+- impliment checksum functionality if needed

-- [ ] implement structure for sending commands to arduino

-- [X] have some kind of packet identity so packets for different purposes can be requested
+- impliment way to reset system when disconnected so can be reconnected without restarting the program

 ### Issues:

-Undergoing major changes - LEGACY code still functional but new code is completely untested.

-Relatively high dynamic memory usage - probably due to use of arduino Strings.
-Could be reduced by using char arrays. https://arduino.stackexchange.com/questions/1013/how-do-i-split-an-incoming-string
+some random issues sometimes on startup - currently unknown

 #### Notes:

-Data requester decides if packets are error checked - during handshake

 Serial Handler
     Queues packets
     Routes packets

-Can different types of packets - each requires a handshake
+Can different packet IDs

 Handshake decides who is sending

-Beginning byte decides if conformation or not.